Deer-Spangle/FA-search-bot/readme.md

 ### Neaten

-Private message it a link to a Fur Affinity submission page, thumbnail url or image download url, i.e, a link beginning with `http://?.facdn.net/art/` and it will reply with the image's thumbnail and a link to that image's gallery page.
+Private message it a link to a Fur Affinity submission page, thumbnail url or image download url, i.e, a link beginning with `http://?.facdn.net/art/` and it will reply with the image embedded and a link to that image's gallery page.
+If you send a gif link, it will convert it for optimal quality in telegram.

 ### Inline Responses